Vegan diets are turning heads in the boxing world…. But do they actually work?

 This is likely to have a negative effect on your physical performance.

-This is more likely to improve your boxing performance compared to the vegan diet aiding your recovery in between training sessions as well helping you increase lean muscle mass.
+This is more likely to improve your training and performance compared to a single diet alone, as well aid your recovery in between training sessions and help you to increase/maintain lean muscle mass.